GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes

 as a GP prior over the set of $n_{t \ell}$ observations belonging to terminal node $\ell$ of tree $\mathcal{T}_t$, where $\mathbf{1}_{n_{t \ell}}$ is a vector of ones of length $n_{t \ell}$, such that the mean vector is constant.
 Here, $\boldsymbol{\Omega}_{t\ell} \in \mathbb{R}^{n_{t \ell}} \times \mathbb{R}^{n_{t \ell}}$ is specified as a node-specific, stationary, anisotropic matrix of exponentiated-quadratic covariance terms, with its $(i,k)$-th element given by

-We normalise all predictors to improve the numerical stability of the kernel.
-Notably, the trees themselves are unaffected by this choice, as the splitting rules governing their structure are invariant to monotone transformations.
+We normalise all predictors {to the $[0,1]$ range} to improve the numerical stability of the kernel.
+Notably, the trees themselves are unaffected by this, as the rules governing their structure are invariant to monotone transformations.
 We set $\mu_{t \ell}\given \mathcal{T}_{t}, \sim \mbox{N}\left(\mu_{\mu}, \tau_{\mu}^{-1} \right)$ to exploit conjugacy and enable all $\mu_{t \ell}$ para\-meters to be marginalised out.
-This enables Equation \eqref{psi_kappa} to be redefined~as
+Hence, Equation \eqref{psi_kappa} can be redefined~as

 in order to encourage better mixing.
-We adopt this likelihood formulation throughout and provide further details in Appendix \ref{sec::appendix_a}.
+We adopt this likelihood formulation throughout and provide further details in \ref{sec::appendix_a}.

-\citeauthor{chipman2010bart} showed that the induced prior distribution on $\mathbb{E}[y_{i}\given\mathbf{x}_{i}]$ over all $T$ trees in a BART model allows for some expert knowledge to be incorporated about the contribution of each tree which can help to guide the choices of hyperparameter values.
+\citet{chipman2010bart} showed that the induced prior distribution on $\mathbb{E}[y_{i}\given\mathbf{x}_{i}]$ over all $T$ trees in a BART model allows for some expert knowledge to be incorporated about the contribution of each tree which can help to guide the choices of hyperparameter values.
 However, the presence of the GP priors on $\boldsymbol{\psi}_{t\ell}$ in GP-BART yields a different induced prior which we write as

 Following the \citeauthor{chipman2010bart} approach, the key idea is to select the hyper\-parameters such that $\mathbb{E}[y_{i}\given\mathbf{x}_{i}]$ is between $y_{\min}$ and $y_{\max}$ with high probability.
 The confidence interval for $\mathbb{E}[y_{i}\given\mathbf{x}_{i}],\:\forall\:{i}=1,\ldots,n$, has boundaries